 Although the Fund will use reasonable efforts to prevent market timing activities in the Fund's shares, there can be no assurances that these efforts will be successful.
 As some insurance companies' contract holders may use various strategies to disguise their trading practices, the Fund's ability to detect frequent trading activities by insurance companies' contract holders may be limited by the ability and/or willingness of the insurance companies to monitor for these activities.
 For further information about the Fund, please call or write your insurance company, or call 800-826-2333, or write to the Fund at the address on the back cover page.

-The financial highlights table that follows is intended to help you understand the Fund's financial performance since the Fund's Class S shares commenced operations on May 2, 2016.
+The financial highlights table that follows is intended to help you understand the Fund's Initial Class of shares financial performance for the past five years.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 The information has been audited by Ernst & Young LLP, the Trust's independent registered public accounting firm, whose report, along with the Fund's financial statements are included in the Fund's annual report, which is available upon request.
 Total returns do not include fees and expenses imposed under your variable annuity contract and/or life insurance policy.
 If these amounts were reflected, the returns would be lower than those shown.